11ty/11ty-website/src/docs/languages/custom.md

     cache: true,
     getCacheKey: function(contents, inputPath) {
-      // return contents; // this is the default return inputPath; // override to cache by inputPath }
+      // return contents; // this is the default return inputPath; // override to cache by inputPath (this means the compile function will not get called when the file contents change)
+    }
   }
 }